JoseCorreaMorales/ghibliStation/README.md

 # react-login-practice

 ## description
-This is a react + vite practice project for a login page using pico.css framework.
+This is a react + vite + Firebasase practice project for a login page and bring information about  Studio Ghibli (スタジオジブリ) movies using pico.css framework.

 ## Reference